microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0/Update-MgUserPlannerPlanBucket.md

 # Update-MgUserPlannerPlanBucket

 ## SYNOPSIS
-Update the navigation property buckets in users
+Collection of buckets in the plan.
+Read-only.
+Nullable.

 ## SYNTAX